 The 6.2L engine was also the alternative for the Diesel engine in the F250 and F350 Super Duty.

 The first issues encountered by Ford technicians had to do with the early production 6.2L engine.
-The most common problem with the Ford 6.2L engine was related to check the engine light triggered by a P0300 with no recorded data.
+The most common problem with the Ford 6.2L engine was related to a check engine light triggered by a P0300 with no recorded data.

 Ford mechanics were instructed to do a calibration update designed to make the ECU less sensitive to misfires.